“Dubitando enim ad inquisitionem venimus;

 Overview:

 The Marco Institute offers non-credit medieval language training for six to eight weeks every summer.
-Previously the Marco Summer Latin Program, we are pleased to expand our offers to include Syriac in 2025, and to transform the program into the Marco Summer Language Program!
+Previously the Marco Summer Latin Program, we have, since 2025, offered other premodern languages (e.g., Syriac), and rebranded as Marco Summer Language Program!

 We offer three levels of medieval Latin classes each summer: Beginner/Review Latin, Intermediate Readings in Medieval Latin, and Advanced Readings in Medieval Latin.
 (Students with previous Latin experience are invited to take both the beginner/review course and one of the readings courses; students may not take both readings courses.)
-Starting in Summer 2025, the Marco Institute will also offer beginner Syriac as well!
+We currently also offer Beginner Syriac.
+We hope to increase our language choices further in the coming years — please check back later for updates!

-The Summer Language Program is geared toward graduate students, but registration is open to anyone.
-Students working toward a graduate certificate in Medieval Studies or who are planning to take the Toronto Level One or Level Two Latin Examination will find the program particularly helpful.
-Incoming graduate students are also encouraged to attend, as these courses will provide an excellent opportunity to get to know UT and the Marco community before the start of fall classes.
+The Summer Language Program is geared toward our graduate students, but registration is open to anyone.
+Students working toward a Graduate Certificate in Premodern Studies, or who are planning to take the Toronto Level One or Level Two Latin Examination, will find the program particularly helpful.
+Incoming UT graduate students are also encouraged to attend, as these courses will provide an excellent opportunity to get to know UT and the Marco community before the start of fall classes.

-Please be advised that all of these courses require a substantial amount of preparation (4-5 hours) for each class session; particularly in the beginner class, participants should have a minimum of other commitments.
+Please be advised that all of these courses require a substantial amount of preparation (3-5 hours) for each class session; particularly in the Beginner classes, participants should have a minimum of other commitments.

 Beginner/Review Latin